ivoysey/agdademo/patter.md

-intro
+ntro
 =====

-hi!
+hi! for the couple of people in here that don't know me, i'm ian voysey. thank you all for coming!

-for the couple of people in here that don't know me, i'm ian voysey. today i'm going to give you a taste of what it's like to use agda to prove some theorems about functional programs.
+today i'm going to give you a taste of what it's like to use agda to prove some theorems about functional programs.

 you can find the source for everything i'm doing (and embarrassingly most of the words that i'm saying right now) on github at http://github.com/ivoysey/agdademo

-there's two things that i'm specifically _not_ going to do, so let's get that out of the way:
+there a few things that i'm specifically _not_ going to do, so let's get that out of the way:

   - there's a lot of really interesting work happening right now using agda